haondt/plextagger/README.md

 ## Details

 When using the docker image, the script will go through every movie/tv show section in your library.
 It will grab `SECTION_BATCH_SIZE` items from the section, that don't have the `PT__processed` genre.
-Then it will processe them and add all the relevant tags, prefixed with `PT_`, including the `processed` tag.
+Then it will process them and add all the relevant tags, prefixed with `PT_`, including the `_processed` tag.
 Then it will wait `SCHEDULE_MINUTES` minutes before running again.